-Parliamentary Assembly, Control of internal security services in Council of Europe member States, Recommendation 1402 (1999), point 6.
+&lt;sup>30 Parliamentary Assembly, Control of internal security services in Council of Europe member States, Recommendation 1402 (1999), point 6.

-See Venice Commission, CDL-INF(98)6 p.
+&lt;sup>31 See Venice Commission, CDL-INF(98)6 p.
 5.

-large extent supplemented and reinforced by international agreements and by international organs monitoring the application of these agreements.30
+large extent supplemented and reinforced by international agreements and by international organs monitoring the application of these agreements.

-- 101. In most States, the tasks and the extent of the exceptional powers of the internal security services are set out in parliamentary legislation, either organic laws (e.g. Spain) or ordinary legislation (e.g. Norway). - 102.
-In those countries in which the security services are part of the general police, the legislation concerning police in general is also applicable to them, in addition to whatever special legislation exists, granting other powers and duties.31 - 103.
-In addition to legislation, more detailed norms, or guidelines, are normally set out in subordinate legislation promulgated by the executive (which, if in the form of executive orders will usually be published) or by the Head of the security service in question (which will usually be secret). - 104.
+- 104. In most States, the tasks and the extent of the exceptional powers of the internal security services are set out in parliamentary legislation, either organic laws (e.g. Spain) or ordinary legislation (e.g. Norway). - 105.
+In those countries in which the security services are part of the general police, the legislation concerning police in general is also applicable to them, in addition to whatever special legislation exists, granting other powers and duties. - 106.
+In addition to legislation, more detailed norms, or guidelines, are normally set out in subordinate legislation promulgated by the executive (which, if in the form of executive orders will usually be published) or by the Head of the security service in question (which will usually be secret). - 107.
 Where defence or foreign policy matters are, according to the constitution, the primary responsibility of the president, this will have implications for the legal status of the norms regulating the agency (as well as the accountability arrangements).
-In France, for example, there is no parliamentary legislation on the internal security services, the whole organizational structure and powers of these services being set out in executive decrees. - 105.
-The Venice Commission has previously expressed the view that this latter model is undesirable from the perspective of democratic legitimacy; indeed, if it is only "preferable" that the rules concerning the internal security services be enshrined in the laws of Parliament, it is "absolutely essential" that norms concerning the internal security services be as clear and concise as possible so that the tasks they can lawfully engage in are clearly defined and that the regulations should only be allowed to be kept secret to the extent that it is absolutely necessary.32 d.
+In France, for example, there is no parliamentary legislation on the internal security services, the whole organizational structure and powers of these services being set out in executive decrees. - 108.
+The Venice Commission has previously expressed the view that this latter model is undesirable from the perspective of democratic legitimacy; indeed, if it is only "preferable" that the rules concerning the internal security services be enshrined in the laws of Parliament, it is "absolutely essential" that norms concerning the internal security services be as clear and concise as possible so that the tasks they can lawfully engage in are clearly defined and that the regulations should only be allowed to be kept secret to the extent that it is absolutely necessary.

+d.
 Security priorities

-- 106. The content of the mandates given to security agencies in terms of tasks will obviously vary considerably, largely depending upon the priority of threats, and perceived threats, faced by the State.33The priorities of the security agency may be set in different ways. - 107.
+- 109. The content of the mandates given to security agencies in terms of tasks will obviously vary considerably, largely depending upon the priority of threats, and perceived threats, faced by the State.The priorities of the security agency may be set in different ways. - 110.
 While the threats will of course, in turn, vary considerably, there is a common European core.
-Without trying to be exhaustive, the following (at times overlapping) factors will influence the roles and priorities of the security agency: - ethnographic factors (the existence of violent groups within ethnic minorities which possess both the willingness and capability to pose a separatist threat, first and second generation immigrant communities which can be threatened by foreign interests and who need to be protected from these, or from which threats can emerge),
+Without trying to be exhaustive, the following (at times overlapping) factors will influence the roles and priorities of the security agency: - ethnographic factors (the existence of violent groups within ethnic minorities which possess both the willingness and capability to pose a separatist threat, first and second generation immigrant communities which can be threatened by foreign interests and who need to be protected from these, or from which threats can emerge), - military/political factors (is the State neutral or a member of a military alliance? has it foreign bases? are the internal or foreign policies perceived as hostile to the fundamental values of a group in the State, providing a base for recruitment of terrorist

-See Venice Commission, CDL-INF(98)6, p.
+&lt;sup>32 See Venice Commission, CDL-INF(98)6, p.
 2.

-E.g. Denmark, Finland, France, Ireland, Norway, Switzerland.
+&lt;sup>33 E.g. Denmark, Finland, France, Ireland, Norway, Switzerland.
 In Austria a special law governs the security police (the Sicherheitspolizeigesetz).

-See Venice Commission, CDL-INF(98)6, p.7 and below, paras 125 and 227.
+&lt;sup>34 See Venice Commission, CDL-INF(98)6, p.7 and below, paras 128 and 237.

-See PC-S-SEC(2002)06rev, Summary of replies to the questionnaire.
+&lt;sup>35 See PC-S-SEC(2002)06rev, Summary of replies to the questionnaire.